overview

 - When the lock cannot be immediately entered, it waits.

-objects have a TryEnter
+Lock objects have a TryEnter method:

 - The method returns boolean if the lock was entered by the current thread.

-, the current thread is the only thread that holds the lock. - When the lock cannot be immediately entered, it returns
+- When the lock cannot be immediately entered, it returns false.

-For both Enter
+For both Enter and TryEnter:

-if the lock reaches a limit of repeated entries by the current thread. - If the current thread already holds the lock, the lock is entered again.
+- If the current thread already holds the lock, the lock is entered again.

 ⚠️ Warning